-B-mode images are obtained at one anatomical site in the popliteal artery in the leg and at three anatomical sites (the distal common, the bulb, and the internal carotid) in each of the left and right carotid arteries in the neck.
+B-mode images are obtained at three anatomical sites (the distal common, the bulb, and the internal carotid) in each of the left and right carotid arteries in the neck.
 Simplified diagrams of the anatomical sites and the various images which are obtained on each participant are shown in figures 6.2.1.A and 6.2.1.B.